 - Sometimes a faster or better way to get help is to post your question to other students in the course in the SIE525 folder on FirstClass.

 - On-campus Students: I am in the office most days and you are welcome to drop by or call at any time although appointments are sometimes better for longer discussions.
 You are also welcome to join in the Thursday evening Discussion Sessions established for on-line students.

-- On-line Students (Live Discussion Sessions): An online session has been established on either Thursday or Friday evening from 5:30-6:30 pm East Coast US time (or other mutually agreed upon time) for all students taking the course by on-line methods.
-(Note: Set up a personal world clock at http://www.timeanddate.com to track the equivalent time in your time zone.)
+- On-line Students (Live Discussion Sessions): An online session will be held each Thursday at 7:00 pm East Coast US time for all students taking the course by on-line methods.
+(Note: If needed, set up a personal world clock at http://www.timeanddate.com to track the equivalent time in your time zone.)
 Simply go to the ConnectPro web site established for the course found at http://connect.maine.edu/sie525/ and use the audio facilities or the written chat to ask questions.
-This session is voluntary and is intended to allow students to ask questions about the reading assignments, written assignments, and video lectures.
-If no students join in the first half hour of the session the instructor may sign off and you may want to later consider contacting him by Skype or phone at for a one-on-one conversation if desired.
+This session is required and is intended to allow students to (a) ask questions about the recorded lectures and (b) discuss with others the assigned readings and and the module responses.

 This work is licensed under a Creative Commons License.